 Adapt to Your Market

-This calendar assumes a four-season climate.
-If you're in Florida or Arizona, cooling season runs longer and heating is minimal, shift your calendar accordingly.
-The principle stays the same: market the service that matches what customers need right now, and use shoulder months for maintenance, IAQ, and business development.
+This calendar assumes a four-season climate in the continental United States.
+Florida and Arizona HVAC companies run cooling season nearly year-round; heating is minimal.
+Gulf Coast roofing companies have a longer storm season.
+Pacific Northwest electrical demand for EV chargers tracks closely with regional EV adoption rates.
+The principle stays the same: market what customers need right now, and use shoulder months for maintenance, add-ons, and business development.

 10) Budget Reallocation Guide